yannklein/aframe-ar-workshop/README.md

 serve
 ```

-In your browser got to this url: localhost:8000
+In your browser go to this url: `localhost:8000`